Tagrand/knowledgeBase/setup-guide.md

+--- Set up laravel with login ---
-1 - laravel new project
+1. - laravel new project
-2 - link to github
+2. - link to github
-3 - make the psql database and give a user access.
+3. - make the psql database and give a user access.
 Give that user a password.
-4 - setup DB
+4. - setup DB
     - if on heroku use psql
        database.php - set the default to psql (and do it in your local env)